-The trail starts at the Big Qualicum Fish Hatchery and follows the 10 km-long, gravel hatchery service road the length of the river.
-Amble along under the riverside tree canopy, and while you are there make sure to explore the Hatchery.
+The trail starts at the Big Qualicum Fish Hatchery and follows the ten km-long gravel hatchery service road the length of the river.
+Amble along under the riverside tree canopy, and while you are there, make sure to explore the Hatchery.
 There is lots of fish action if you happen to be in the area in the Fall.
 The trail is also a great level route for family cycling groups.

-Important to note: If you happen to make it to the end of the trail, you wind up just before Horne Lake Caves Rd, which is a narrow active logging road unsuitable for walkers and cyclists.
+Important to note: If you happen to make it to the trail’s end, you wind up just before Horne Lake Caves Rd, a narrow active logging road unsuitable for walkers and cyclists.

 Location: Qualicum Beach

 There are a few access points and parking areas for the Heritage Forest.
 The main access is next to the Crown Mansion on Crescent Road (292 Crescent Road East, Qualicum Beach).
 There is also parking available on Chester Road, Hemsworth Road, and St. Andrews Road.